Destination: England: London

-A delicious new French brasserie has opened in Hyde Park near its northern entrance.
-Tucked away in the back streets of Lancaster Gate, Angelus serves everything from coffee and pastries to a serious three-course meal.
+This French brasserie near Hyde Park’s northern entrance serves everything from coffee and pastries to a serious three-course meal.
 The restaurant is owned by Thierry Thomasin, the former sommelier of Michelin star Le Gavroche.

-This Michelin-starred neighborhood restaurant in Notting Hill has long served some of the best Italian food in the city.
+This neighborhood restaurant in Notting Hill has long served some of the best Italian food in the city.
 With less than a dozen tables and a fanatical following, it has been one of the toughest places to get a last-minute table for more than a decade.
-Open Monday through Saturday for lunch and dinner.

 Hix Oyster & Chop House

 Mark Hix, former executive chef of the Ivy, Caprice and Scott’s, opened this popular restaurant in an 18th-century chop house near Smithfield Market.
 The menu features British meat on the bone, beef flank and oyster pie as well as various cuts of twenty-eight-day aged Aberdeenshire beef, while oysters of any kind serve as understudies.
 It has received good reviews and even the notorious restaurant critic AA Gill gave it 4 out of 5 stars.

 Awarded a Michelin star, this cozy restaurant off Marylebone High Street, offers delicious and beautifully prepared food in a congenial setting.
 It used to be a bit of a foodie secret (and was the launching ground for talented chef Marcus Eaves, now head chef at Pied A Terre), but dishes such as creamed chestnut and bacon veloute, and apple and blackberry crumble with blackberry sorbet for dessert quickly gained the restaurant a loyal following.
 The private dining room seats up to sixteen guests.